H3lli0n/PoorKoi/README.md

 - RGB underglow
 - Capslock LED support

+# Special note / Disclaimer

+PCB underglow was not described in the GB and we were keeping it as a secret.
+After the GB, 5 people requested and extra PCB in purple and this batch was ordered with the same production file.
+Those 5 pcb arrived before the white ones and everything was fine.

+When Deltakeyco received the white PCB we discovered underglow LED were missing.
+As 5 people would be able to  make pictures with underglow we decided to buy and include the missing LED in the package.

+You're free to solder or ask someone to solder.
+Be advised this process is not so easy as parts are very tiny.
+Please take time to ask or watch video how to properly solder those components !

 # So what's next ?

 Next HLB's project is a TKL made of aluminum with CNC machining.
 It will be more expensive but others _Poor_ projects will come next.